g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/21-vpn-interprovider-option-c.md

      AS path: 65503 I
      Communities: target:65020:1555 Layer2-info: encaps: VPLS, control flags:[0x0] , mtu: 0, site preference: 100
 ```
-Now we know what is the RT used on the P3 network.
-We need to do a similar logic that we do previously on the L3VPN, we need to normalize this RT to interconnect the sites:
+Now we know what RT is being used on the P3 network.
+We need to apply a similar logic to what we did previously on the L3VPN; we need to normalize this RT to interconnect the sites:
 ```
 set policy-options community l2vpn-c5 members target:65020:500
 set policy-options community l2vpn-c5-remote members target:65020:1555